Helping people in CT find relief by obtaining a pardon

 At Duffy Law, we not only work to defend against criminal charges but also are committed to helping clients who already have criminal convictions on their records.
 We know all too well the benefits of getting a pardon and we will do everything in our power to help you obtain this relief.

-To learn more about the possibility of a pardon in your particular situation, please do not hesitate to discuss your specific circumstances with one of our skilled Connecticut pardons lawyers.
-Contact our office today at 203-946-2000 for a free consultation.
+To learn more about the possibility of a pardon in your particular situation, please do not hesitate to discuss your specific circumstances with one of our experienced Connecticut pardons lawyers.
+Contact our office today at 203-946-2000 for a consultation.